Foot and Ankle Problems We Treat

-Here at Friendly Foot Care we provide our patients with the latest in leading edge foot and ankle care.
-In fact, between Drs.
-Nirenberg and Minhas there are few foot or ankle problems our podiatrists cannot treat — there is a reason why our podiatry practice has earned the honor of the “Best Podiatrist” award from the Post-Tribune and “Best of the Region” from the NWI Times repeatedly!
+Here at Friendly Foot Care we provide our patients with the latest in leading edge heel, foot and ankle care.
+In fact, there are few foot or ankle problems our podiatrists cannot treat — there is a reason why our podiatry practice has earned the honor of the “Best Podiatrist” award from the Post-Tribune and “Best of the Region” from the NWI Times repeatedly!

 Nerve Problems, Neuropathy, Numbness, and Burning

 Friendly Foot Care is now using new, breakthrough techniques which can often alleviate burning, tingling, numbness and shooting pain.
 These techniques were learned from hands-on experience with the doctor who developed them—Lee Dellon M.D., professor of Plastic Surgery and Neurosurgery at Johns Hopkins University School of Medicine in Baltimore.

 We are among a handful of physicians who alleviate nerve and neuropathy problems using techniques developed by Dr. Dellon – one of the top peripheral neurosurgeons in the world (http://www.dellon.com).
 Patients who experience burning, numbness, tingling, shooting pain or abnormal sensation in their feet or ankles, could have neuropathy or a “pinched” nerve.
 Alleviating these problems is something that we specialize in.

 Heel Pain, Heel Spurs and Arch Pain (Plantar Fasciitis)

 Heels get a bad rap.
 The dictionary defines a heel as a dishonorable person, and the term “Achilles’ heel” refers to a fatal weakness.
 The reality is our heels are quite strong, though no other part of our foot malfunctions more.
 Heel pain is the number one problem we treat.